dojo/docs/dojo/NodeList-dom.rst

 Click on a method name to see a documentation page for it.

-:`attr <dojo/NodeList/attr>`_:
+::ref:`attr <dojo/NodeList/attr>`:
   Attribute getter/setter for this list of nodes.
-Mimics `dojo.attr <dojo/attr>`_, excluding the node passed.
+Mimics :ref:`dojo.attr <dojo/attr>`, excluding the node passed.

-:`removeAttr <dojo/NodeList/removeAttr>`_:
+::ref:`removeAttr <dojo/NodeList/removeAttr>`:
   **New in 1.4** - Forcefully remove the passed attribute from a node.
-Mimics `dojo.removeAttr <dojo/removeAttr>`_.
+Mimics :ref:`dojo.removeAttr <dojo/removeAttr>`.

 :style:
   Get or set styles to the nodes in this list.
-For more information see `dojo.style <dojo/style>`_
+For more information see :ref:`dojo.style <dojo/style>`

 :addClass:
   Add the passed class to the nodes in this list.
-For more information see `dojo.addClass <dojo/addClass>`_
+For more information see :ref:`dojo.addClass <dojo/addClass>`

 :removeClass:
   Remove the passed class to the nodes in this list.
-For more information see `dojo.removeClass <dojo/removeClass>`_
+For more information see :ref:`dojo.removeClass <dojo/removeClass>`

 :toggleClass:
   Add the passed class to the nodes in this list, if the class is not present, otherwise removes it.
-For more information see `dojo.toggleClass <dojo/toggleClass>`_
+For more information see :ref:`dojo.toggleClass <dojo/toggleClass>`

 :place:
   Places elements of this node list relative to the first element matched by queryOrNode.
 Returns the original NodeList.
-For more information, see `dojo.place <dojo/place>`_
+For more information, see :ref:`dojo.place <dojo/place>`

 :orphan:
   Removes elements in this list that match the filter from their parents and returns them as a new NodeList.